Siege of Mostar: Background

-In 1990 and 1991, Serbs in Croatia and in Bosnia and Herzegovina had proclaimed a number of "Serbian Autonomous Regions".
-Serbs used the well equipped Yugoslav People's Army (JNA) in defending these territories.
-As early as September or October 1990, the JNA had begun arming Bosnian Serbs and organizing them into militias.
-By March 1991, the JNA had distributed an estimated 51,900 firearms to Serb paramilitaries and 23,298 firearms to Serbian Democratic Party (SDS).
-The Croatian government began arming Croats in the Herzegovina region in 1991 and in the start of 1992, expecting that the Serbs would spread the war into Bosnia and Herzegovina.
-It also helped arm the Bosniak community.
-From July 1991 to January 1992, the JNA and Serb paramilitaries used Bosnian territory to wage attacks on Croatia.
-During the war in Croatia, Bosnian president Alija Izetbegović gave a televised proclamation of neutrality, stating that "this is not our war", and the Sarajevo government wasn't taking defensive measures against a probable attack by the Bosnian Serbs and the JNA.
+In 1990 and 1991, Serb political leadership in Croatia and Bosnia and Herzegovina established a number of Serbian Autonomous Regions.
+As tensions escalated, elements of the Yugoslav People's Army (JNA) increasingly supported Serb forces in these areas.
+From late 1990, the JNA began arming Serb formations in Bosnia and Herzegovina and assisting in their organization.
+By March 1991, it had distributed an estimated 51,900 firearms to Serb paramilitary units and 23,298 firearms to members of the Serbian Democratic Party (SDS).
+The Croatian government began arming Croats in the Herzegovina region in 1991 and early 1992, anticipating the spread of the conflict into Bosnia and Herzegovina.
+It also provided support to elements of the Bosniak community.
+From July 1991 to January 1992, JNA units and Serb forces used Bosnian territory in operations against Croatia.
+During the war in Croatia, Bosnian president Alija Izetbegović issued a televised statement declaring neutrality, stating that "this is not our war", and the Sarajevo government initially did not take significant defensive measures against a potential attack by Bosnian Serb forces and the JNA.

 On 25 March 1991, Croatian president Franjo Tuđman met with Serbian president Slobodan Milošević in Karađorđevo, reportedly to discuss the partition of Bosnia and Herzegovina.
 In November, the autonomous Croatian Community of Herzeg-Bosnia (HZ H-B) was established, it claimed it had no secessionary goal and that it would serve a "legal basis for local self-administration".
 It vowed to respect the Bosnian government under the condition that Bosnia and Herzegovina was independent of "the former and every kind of future Yugoslavia."
 Mate Boban was established as its president.
 In December, Tuđman, in a conversation with Bosnian Croat leaders, said that "from the perspective of sovereignty, Bosnia-Herzegovina has no prospects" and recommended that Croatian policy "support for the sovereignty [of Bosnia and Herzegovina] until such time as it no longer suits Croatia."